-A conversation between OCS and Dr. Florence Jurney, Chair of the French Department, about studying abroad in the Francophone world.
+A conversation between CGE and Dr. Florence Jurney, Chair of the French Department, about studying abroad in the Francophone world.

 Dr. Jurney: I would go to Denmark or to Italy.
 I have always been fascinated by these two countries and would love to learn more foreign languages!